Skip to main content

 Open Volume The net open volume for the expiring Tenor Period

-Daily Settlement Value Market-on-Close – The daily settlement assessment time, e.g. 4:30 pm for European contracts
+Daily Settlement Value Market-on-Close – The daily assessment settlement time, e.g. 4:30 pm for European contracts

 Daily Settlement Volume Each day during Tenor Period, the remaining Open Volume reduces by the equivalent of 1/ (number of pricing days in the Tenor Period, including today if prior to Market-on-Close) and be settled at Daily Settlement Value